Climbing is the supreme discipline in pro cycling. The best climbers in the world attack each other on the most difficult hills at the Tour de France.

 But we have a lot of research on the case of “seated vs standing climbing.”
 And the results look promising.

-One study found that at an 8% gradient when in the standing position, VO2max and heart rate elevates, and the amount of air you breathe in and out increases due to the higher metabolic cost of standing compared to seated climbing.
+One study found that at an 8% gradient when in the standing position, VO2max and heart rate elevate, and the amount of air you breathe in and out increases due to the higher metabolic cost of standing compared to seated climbing.
 It seems like standing up while climbing may have negative effects on the cycling economy.

 Thus, the advice for elite cyclists is to “stay seated as long as possible to save energy and only go out of the saddle to alleviate pressure points and possible muscle soreness.”